ironson22/ironson22/README.md

 Developer
 ---------

-I have been Learning to Code throughout my education at Grand Canyon University, I am currently working toward my Bachelors of Science and Technology in Software and Development with a Minor in Cyber Security.
+I have been Learning to Code throughout my education at Grand Canyon University, I am currently working toward my Bachelors of Science and Technology in Software Development with a Minor in Cyber Security.
 I have worked with various languages and stacks, I am familiar with Java, C#, HTML, CSS and JavaScript, Some Database languages I am familiar with is SQL, MySql and Mongo.
 I have used a few different tools while in school like: Postman, Springboot, Eclipse, Sublime Text, Visual Studio Code, MySql Workbench, Visual Studio 2022, GIt Kracken, Github Desktop Some of the Operating System I am Familiar with using are Ubuntu, Windows 7-11, OSX-Ventura, and Kali Linux

 * 🌍  I'm based in Goodyear, Ariozona
 * ✉️  You can contact me at [vincentsanchez.56@gmail.com](mailto:vincentsanchez.56@gmail.com)